What to Pack for Lake District

 September, October, November

-Add: Insulated jacket, Thermal base layers, Wool socks
+Add: Warmer insulated jacket, Thermal base layers, Wool hat

 Winter